10 questions to ask your solar installer in Perth before committing

 Before committing, 10 minutes of research:

-- Consumer Protection WA: Search for complaints at commerce.wa.gov.au (Trader Look Up)
+- Consumer Protection WA: search for complaints at consumerprotection.wa.gov.au (Trader Look Up)

-- CEC installer search: Verify accreditation is current
+- Installer accreditation search: verify SAA accreditation is current at saaustralia.com.au/accreditation-status-check

 Getting three quotes and asking these questions at each should give you enough information to distinguish professional installers from those taking shortcuts.
-The goal isn't the cheapest quote — it's the best installation at a fair price from a company that will still be operating when your warranty matters.
+The goal isn't the cheapest quote.
+It's the best installation at a fair price, from a company that'll still be operating when your warranty matters.

 Calculate your savings